awsdocs/amazon-cloudfront-developer-guide/doc_source/custom-error-pages-procedure.md

 1. Enter the applicable values\.
 For more information, see [Custom Error Pages and Error Caching](distribution-web-values-specify.md#DownloadDistValuesErrorPages)\.

 1. If you configured CloudFront to return custom error pages, add or update the applicable cache behaviors\.
-For more information, see [Creating or Updating a Cache Behavior for Custom Error Pages](custom-error-pages-cache-behavior.md)\.
+For more information, see [Storing Objects and Custom Error Pages in Different Locations](custom-error-pages-cache-behavior.md)\.

 1. To save your changes, choose **Yes, Edit**\.